rrnyquist/ebenezer/_Scripture/ESV/27_Daniel.md

 I approached one of those who stood there and asked him the truth concerning all this.
 So he told me and made known to me the interpretation of the things. ^0716

-These four great beasts are four kings who shall arise out of the earth. ^0717
+'These four great beasts are four kings who shall arise out of the earth. ^0717

-But the saints of the Most High shall receive the kingdom and possess the kingdom forever, forever and ever. ^0718
+But the saints of the Most High shall receive the kingdom and possess the kingdom forever, forever and ever.' ^0718

 Then I desired to know the truth about the fourth beast, which was different from all the rest, exceedingly terrifying, with its teeth of iron and claws of bronze, and which devoured and broke in pieces and stamped what was left with its feet, ^0719